The New Ships

-Kate Duignan’s first novel, Breakwater (2001), was published by Victoria University Press.
-She has published in Landfall and Sport, and has been anthologised in The Penguin Book of Contemporary New Zealand Short Stories (2009) and The Auckland University Press Anthology of New Zealand Literature (2012).
+Kate Duignan’s first novel, Breakwater, was published by Victoria University Press in 2001.
+She has published in Landfall and Sport and has been anthologised in The Penguin Book of Contemporary New Zealand Short Stories (2009) and The Auckland University Press Anthology of New Zealand Literature (2012).
 Kate received the Louis Johnson New Writer’s Bursary in 2002, and held the Robert Burns Fellowship at Otago University in 2004.
-Kate lives in the Aro Valley, Wellington, with her partner and children.
+She lives in the Aro Valley, Wellington, with her partner and children.

 ‘The New Ships is a gripping novel about lost children and a very fine portrait of family life in all its beauty and betrayal.
 Intricate, compelling, and deeply moving.’ —Anna Smaill

 ‘Beautifully fluid, elegant, assured and calm . . . intellectually right and morally true.’ —Emily Perkins

 Praise for Breakwater

 ‘Breakwater is an astonishingly polished and confident first novel.’ —Rebecca Palmer, Otago Daily Times